PHILOSOPHY, RELIGION & ETHICS (RELIGIOUS STUDIES)

 EXAMINING BOARD: OCR

-On this course you will learn how to write persuasively in an academic context, whilst also learning about complex philosophical and ethical theories and gaining an understanding of different cultures.
-It is designed for students of any religious persuasion, if any.
+You will learn how to write persuasively in an academic context, whilst also learning about complex philosophical and ethical theories and gaining an understanding of different cultures.
+The course is designed for students of any religious persuasion, if any.

 - Buddhism: ethical theory, philosophy or godless religion?